seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

 }
 {% endhighlight %}

-Here we extract `name` from the received request body.
+Here we extract `name` field from the received request body.
 If it is not present or is empty we return a bad request.
-Otherwise we try to change a name for a specified user's id.
-In `UPDATE` request we check `affectedRows` property of the `QueryResult` object.
-It's non-zero value indicates that a user has been updated and we return `204` response.
-I have already updated `JsonResponse` class with a new static constructor:
+Then we try to update a user.
+If it has been successfully updated and we return `204` response.
+If the promise rejects we return `404` response.
+I have already updated `JsonResponse` class with a new static constructor for `204` status code:

 {% highlight php %}
 <?php